MicrosoftDocs/windows-ai-docs/docs/directml/gpu-tensorflow-plugin.md

 > tensorflow version >= 2.9 and python version >= 3.7 supported

-## STEP 3: Install base TensorFlow
+## STEP 4: Install base TensorFlow
 Download the base TensorFlow package.
-Our plug-in will work with both the `tensorflow` and `tensorflow –cpu` packages.
-We recommend the more light-weight cpu package when not using NVIDIA CUDA.
+Our plugin will work with both the `tensorflow` and `tensorflow –cpu` packages.
+If you're looking for the smallest install footprint, we recommend you utilize the CPU only package.

 ```